LassePSH/portfolio/_posts/2022-05-01-hate-speech.md

 The following figure illustrates the weight space in the final dense layer of the model(s).
 Ten distinct models are sampled from each of the 10 different weight spaces, resulting in an ensemble of 100 models.
 The colormap represents the probability of a correct prediction for the sentence: "Er de fuldstændig ravende sindsyge i R?
 Landsforræderi."

 ![probability](/images/swag/probs.png)
-*$$60 \%$$ of the models predicted the sentence as hatespeech.*
+*$$60 \%$$ of the models predicted the sentence as hate speech.*

-The results shows that multiSWAG increases the performance of the base model.
+The results show that multiSWAG increases the performance of the base model.

 |             | Precision | Recall | F1     |
 |-------------|-----------|--------|--------|